padulkemid/sicekon/README.md

     for more further info you could go to the docs NLP
   - Triage level for emergency includes `emergency`, `consultation`, `self_care` 3 of this will be explained later ( usability for client )
+  - Users are optional, but feature is added ( because symptom is emergency hence it don't need any user at all ), but it is added to preserve historical conditions about your symptoms before

 ```graphql
 ### Check api key and api id